petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ## Calkit: Simplified tooling and infrastructure for single button reproducibility

-Calkit is a thin but opinionated wrapper around the "software expert" tooling and best practices to vertically integrate them into a simpler research project management experience.
+Calkit is a transparent but opinionated wrapper around the "software expert" tooling and best practices to vertically integrate them into a simpler research project management experience.
 Instead of a loose collection of scripts,